 If you are looking for a CBT training location near to you then type in your postcode above or click one of the links below: Clifton, Stockwood, Keynsham, Willsbridge, Clevedon, Temple Meads, Totterdown and Leigh Woods

-Whether you choose to ride on an automatic or manual moped or motorcycle you will ‘legally’ be allowed to ride on either type of bike once you have completed your cbt.
+Whether you choose to ride on an automatic or manual moped or motorcycle you will ‘legally’ be allowed to ride on either type of bike once you have completed your CBT.
 However, as the objective of CBT Training is to ride safely then we recommend training on the type of bike you ride once you have your CBT bike licence.

 CBT Training costs vary from location to location.
-This is due to differing fixed costs for the instructors with regards to rental and purchase of equipment and premises.
+This is due to differing fixed costs for the instructors with regards to the rental and purchase of equipment and premises.
 That’s why at RideTo we make sure that you can compare on price, cost, location, facilities and reviews.

-After the completion of your CBT certificate you will need to take your theory test which comprises of a multiple choice and a hazard perception test.
+After the completion of your CBT certificate, you will need to take your theory test which comprises of a multiple choice and a hazard perception test.
 Following this, you will need to take training for your A1 licence, A2 licence or full A licence, depending on your age.